top of page

 Safety Benefits of a Truck-Bed-Transported Odorizer

 One of the biggest advantages of a truck-bed-transported odorizer is the reduction of trailer-specific transportation hazards.
+Compared with a trailer odorizer, this setup eliminates risks related to:

 • Trailer sway